needle-mirror/com.unity.sentis/Documentation~/use-model-output.md

 float[] outputData = outputTensor.ToReadOnlyArray();
 ```

-You can also avoid a mutation of the underlying tensor data with the following
+You can also avoid a mutation of the underlying tensor data with the following:
 ```
 TensorFloat outputTensor = worker.Execute(inputTensor).PeekOutput();
 outputTensor.CompleteOperations();